Ralph W. Conant

-Ralph Wendell Conant (1926-2017) was a writer and researcher in the areas of social policy, metropolitan governance, and regional planning.
+Ralph Wendell Conant (September 7, 1926 – 2017) was an American writer and researcher in the areas of social policy, metropolitan governance, and regional planning.
 Conant is also the former president of Shimer College and Unity College.

-Biography
+Early life and education

+Ralph Wendell Conant was born on September 7, 1926.

-He holds a PhD and a MA degree from the University of Chicago, where he studied public administration, urban politics and political philosophy.
+He holds a BA degree from the University of Vermont and PhD and a MA degree from the University of Chicago, where he studied public administration, urban politics and political philosophy.

-His most recent publications are: Toward a More Perfect Union: The Governance of Metropolitan America, with Daniel J. Myers, 1st edition, 2002 (ISBN 0-88316-571-6); 2nd edition, 2006 (ISBN 0883165775) and forthcoming, City of Destiny: Denver in the Making, with Maxine Kurtz, to be published by Chandler & Sharp in 2007.
+Career

 He served as faculty at several institutions and as a staff member at advocacy groups and research groups.

 From 1975 to 1978, he was president of Shimer College.
-From 1978-1980, he was president of Unity College in Maine.
-He lived in Trinidad, California.
+From 1978–1980, he was president of Unity College in Maine.

-Professional, academic, and civic experience

-He has served on the faculty of Michigan State University (1956-1957); staff, National Municipal (Civic) League (1957-1959); Lecturer, Graduate School of Public Administration, New York University, 1958-1959; Executive Director, Citizens for Michigan (1959-1960); faculty, University of Denver (1960-1961); as Assistant Director, Joint Center for Urban Studies, MIT-Harvard (1961-1967); Lecturer, Graduate School of Social Work, Boston College, 1965-1967; Director of Research, New England Economic Research Foundation, 1968-1969; Associate Director, Lemberg Center for the Study of Violence, Brandeis University (1967-1969).
-Lecturer, Southern Police Institute, Louisville, KY (annually), 1970-1974.
+He has served on the faculty of Michigan State University (1956–1957); staff, National Municipal (Civic) League (1957–1959); Lecturer, Graduate School of Public Administration, New York University, 1958–1959; Executive Director, Citizens for Michigan (1959–1960); faculty, University of Denver (1960–1961); as Assistant Director, Joint Center for Urban Studies, MIT-Harvard (1961–1967); Lecturer, Graduate School of Social Work, Boston College, 1965–1967; Director of Research, New England Economic Research Foundation, 1968–1969; Associate Director, Lemberg Center for the Study of Violence, Brandeis University (1967–1969).
+Lecturer, Southern Police Institute, Louisville, KY (annually), 1970–1974.

-He was founding President, Southwest Center for Urban Research, Houston and Professor of Urban Design, Rice University School of Architecture, Professor of Political Science, University of Houston, Texas Southern University, Baylor College of Medicine, and University of Texas School of Public Health (1969-1975).
+He was founding President, Southwest Center for Urban Research, Houston and Professor of Urban Design, Rice University School of Architecture, Professor of Political Science, University of Houston, Texas Southern University, Baylor College of Medicine, and University of Texas School of Public Health (1969–1975).

-President, Shimer College (1975-1978); and President, Unity College in Maine (1978-1980).
 He was a citizen member of the New England Regional Commission on Comprehensive Health Planning.
 Since 1980, he has served as a member of the Maine State Board of Education (1984–89), as special assistant to the president at Mercy College (1987–89), a Senior Fellow at the Phelps-Stokes Fund in Washington, DC.
 Executive Director, Maine Common Cause.
 He ran twice for the US Congress in Maine’s First Congressional District, 1984 and 1986 and in 1990 for the State Senate in his home district.

 He was president of the Asgard Foundation; an author, and president of Conant Associates.

+Personal life and death

-He is married to Sheila M. Conant and lives in Trinidad, California.
-He has a farm in Maine dating to the family settlement in 1771.
+He was married to Sheila M. Conant and lived in Trinidad, California.
+He owned a farm in Maine dating to the family settlement in 1771 before dying in 2017.